 St. Luke's University Health Network is committed to a workplace free of discrimination and harassment and to a safe and respectful work environment.
 Offensive or harassing behavior will not be tolerated against any employee.
-Harassment is considered a form of employee misconduct.
+Harassment is considered a form of misconduct.

-- Any employee who believes he/she is being harassed, or feels harassment is taking place in the workplace, is encouraged to report the harassment promptly to their immediate supervisor, any manager, or Human Resources.
-The Network will promptly investigate all allegations of harassment and if the allegations are substantiated, the Network will take necessary action to end the harassment. - No employee of St. Luke's is exempt from this policy.
+- Any employee or volunteer who believes he/she is being harassed, or feels harassment is taking place in the workplace, is encouraged to report the harassment promptly to their immediate supervisor, any manager, or Human Resources/Volunteers Services.
+The Network will promptly investigate all allegations of harassment and if the allegations are substantiated, the Network will take necessary action to end the harassment. - No employee or volunteer of St. Luke's is exempt from this policy.
 Disciplinary Action, up to/including termination, will be taken against any employee engaging in harassment or retaliation.
-Any supervisor or manager who has knowledge of such behavior, yet takes no action to end it, is also subject to Disciplinary Action, up to/including termination. - Reports of harassment will be kept confidential recognizing that some disclosure may be necessary for the purpose of investigation or Disciplinary Action. - The Network prohibits retaliation against any employee who makes a report of harassment and will take appropriate Disciplinary Action against any individual engaging in retaliatory behavior. - Any employee who believes he or she is being harassed, or feels harassment is taking place in the workplace, is encouraged to report the harassment promptly to his/her immediate supervisor, any manager, or Human Resources. - Similarly, anyone who believes he or she is being discriminated against as a result of harassing behavior (for example, other employees being given special treatment in exchange for sexual favors), is encouraged to report it promptly to any of the above individuals.
+Any supervisor or manager who has knowledge of such behavior, yet takes no action to end it, is also subject to Disciplinary Action, up to/including termination. - Reports of harassment will be kept confidential recognizing that some disclosure may be necessary for the purpose of investigation or Disciplinary Action. - The Network prohibits retaliation against any employee who makes a report of harassment and will take appropriate Disciplinary Action against any individual engaging in retaliatory behavior. - Similarly, anyone who believes he or she is being discriminated against as a result of harassing behavior (for example, other employees being given special treatment in exchange for sexual favors), is encouraged to report it promptly to any of the above individuals.